tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

 ### Descriptive statistics, Grouping, Filtering

 We want to investigate the delays, more specifically, what is the biggest delay?
 What airline has the largest amount of summed delays?
-Are there more airlines operating in summer months than in winter?
+Is there a difference in average arrival delay between certain periods of the year?

 Let's start with descriptive statistics to get a grasp of the data: